TITLE 89: SOCIAL SERVICES

 Developmental delay;

-"At risk of substantial developmental delay, according to informed clinical judgment" means that there is consensus of qualified staff based upon multidisciplinary evaluation and assessment that development of a Department determined eligible level of delay is probable if early intervention services are not provided, because a child is experiencing either:
+"At risk of substantial developmental delay, according to informed clinical opinion," means that there is consensus of qualified staff based upon multidisciplinary evaluation and assessment that development of a Department determined eligible level of delay is probable if early intervention services are not provided, because a child is experiencing either:

 three or more of the following risk factors: